enthought/traits-futures/docs/source/guide/threading.rst

 -   **Avoid making blocking waits on the main thread.**
     To keep a running GUI responsive, avoid doing anything on the main thread that will block for more than a small amount of time (say 0.1 seconds).
-    When possible, set up your code to make asynchronous calls and react to the results of those calls, rather than making synchronous blocking calls on the main thread.
+    Where possible, set up your code to make asynchronous calls and react to the results of those calls, rather than making synchronous blocking calls on the main thread.
 In brief: reacting is preferable to polling; polling is preferable to blocking.
 (This is one of the key design principles behind Traits Futures.)